 In 1988, one in every 2,500 children had autism.
 In 2012, the Center for Disease Control estimated that one in 68 American children had autism and that in England this number is higher.
 I regard this alarming rise in the number of children with autism as an epidemic.
 Because I have always believed in a good fight, in 2001, I established the non-profit Ted Lindsay Foundation with my friend John Czarnecki, whose son, Dominic, is a child with autism.
 We continue to raise money to fund groundbreaking research on the cause and treatment of autism.

 Most of the members of our Board of Directors, Advisory Board and Ted Lindsay Foundation event workers are all volunteers.
-Two delivery persons that transport our easel program are compensated and with the growth of the foundation, we authorized a small compensation to the President, Treasurer and Secretary who oversee and manage the day to day operations of the Ted Lindsay Foundation.
+We authorized a small compensation to the President, Treasurer and Secretary who oversee and manage the day to day operations of the Ted Lindsay Foundation.
 I am pleased we do not have administrative cost for rent or phones.
 I am grateful to all our members and volunteers for their hard work.
 Because of their commitment the money we raise goes directly to ongoing research and educational programs.